nfqsolutions/pylm/docs/source/servers.rst

 Servers
 =======

-An example of the simplest standalone server was presented in the :ref:`introduction`.
+An example of the simplest server was presented in the :ref:`introduction`.
 A single server running in a single process may be useful, but there are a million alternatives to pylm for that.
 The real usefulness of pylm arrives when the workload is so large that a single server is not capable of handling it.
 Here we introduce parallelism for the first time with the parallel standalone server.

-A simple picture of the architecture of a parallel standalone server is presented in the next figure.
+A simple picture of the architecture of a parallel server is presented in the next figure.
 The client connects to a master process that manages an arbitrary number of workers.
 The workers act as slaves, and connect only to the master.